 Contrary to popular belief, these numbers have not seen consistent improvement over the last 2 years.
 In 2018, “The Celluloid Ceiling: Behind-the-Scenes Employment of Women on the Top 100, 250, and 500 Films of 2018,” once again showed how little progress for gender equality has been made off-screen.
 The numbers are especially depressing for women directors who represented just eight percent of all helmers on the top 250 domestic films last year, four percent on the top 100, and 15 percent on the top 500.
 This is a decrease from 2017.
 That year, women directors comprised 11 percent of directors on the top 250 films, eight percent on the top 100, and 18 percent on the top 500.

 In 2013, Executive Director Esther Pearl founded Reel Stories, the only female owned & run non-profit film program for women in the country led by professionals.
 Throughout her many years working in the film industry, Esther grew hyper aware of the severe lack of diversity, often finding herself the only woman in the room.
-Esther created Reel Stories seven years ago to build equity in the media industry, paving the way for women & girls to make their own content and enter media careers.
+Esther created Reel Stories ten years ago to build equity in the media industry, paving the way for women & girls to make their own content and enter media careers.
 Reel Stories empowers our participants with the skills, experience, and connections to succeed.

 As Reel Stories’ popularity and partnerships grew, what was initially a one-week summer program expanded into an organization with year-round programming, weekend workshops, and various events, including film screenings and fundraisers.
 Reel Stories transitioned from “Camp Reel Stories” to “Reel Stories” to emphasize that we aren’t simply a camp, but an organization that provides opportunities for women year-round to succeed in not only the film & media industry, but in any field they choose to pursue.
-Reel Stories doesn’t just teach filmmaking- we teach women to create their own media, view current media critically & thoughtfully, and aspire to leadership in their field.
+Reel Stories doesn’t just teach filmmaking- we teach women and gender-expansive folks to create their own media, view current media critically & thoughtfully, and aspire to leadership in their field.

 The young filmmakers we work with are brilliant and courageous.
 They come from diverse backgrounds and hold strong opinions.
 It’s an honor that they choose to spend their time with us and as much as we are training them to be content creators they are training us to see the world through their eyes.